dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/migrations.md

 The EF tooling for managing migrations is available from .NET Core CLI commands or from PowerShell cmdlets in the Visual Studio **Package Manager Console** (PMC) window.
 This tutorial shows how to use the CLI, but you can use the PMC if you prefer.

-If you want to use the PMC commands, install the [Microsoft.EntityFrameworkCore.Tools](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.Tools) package.
-Unlike the CLI tools, you don't have to edit the *.csproj* file; you can install it by using the **Package Manager Console** or the **NuGet Package Manager** GUI.
-Note that this is not the same package as the one you install for the CLI: its name ends in `Tools`, unlike the CLI package name which ends in `Tools.DotNet`.
+The EF commands for the PMC commands are in the [Microsoft.EntityFrameworkCore.Tools](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.Tools) package.
+This package is already included in the [Microsoft.AspNetCore.All](xref:fundamentalthe [Microsoft.AspNetCore.All](xref:fundamentals/metapackage) metapackage, so you don't have to install it.

+**Important:** This is not the same package as the one you install for the CLI by editing the *.csproj* file.
+The name of this one ends in `Tools`, unlike the CLI package name which ends in `Tools.DotNet`.

 For more information about the CLI commands, see [.NET Core CLI](https://docs.microsoft.com/ef/core/miscellaneous/cli/dotnet).